On the strong convergence of forward-backward splitting in reconstructing jointly sparse signals: Forward-backward splitting algorithm for joint sparse recovery

-see \cite[Chapter 4]{Bauschke2010}.
-We remark that if further assumptions are imposed on $\bH$ to make $G_{\tau}$ a contraction on the whole (or certain subspaces of) $\cH$, the desired strong convergence can be obtained via a routine manner from classical theory (see discussion in Section \ref{sec:lin_convergence}).
-It is also possible to prove strong convergence in joint sparse recovery with nonexpansiveness \eqref{eq:G_tau_FNE} and \eqref{eq:J_tauj_FNE} by slightly extending the available arguments in single vector recovery, e.g., \cite{HYZ08}, given $\Omega$ being a finite set (and thus, $\mathbb{R}^{N\times \Omega}$ being locally compact).
+These properties are essential for our convergence proofs.
+We remark that if further assumptions are imposed on ${\bm H}$ to make $G_{\tau}$ a contraction on the whole (or certain subspaces of) ${\mathcal{H}}$, the desired strong convergence can be obtained via a routine manner from classical theory (see discussion in Section \ref{sec:lin_convergence}).
+It is also possible to prove strong convergence in joint sparse recovery with the nonexpansiveness properties \eqref{eq:G_tau_FNE} and \eqref{eq:J_tauj_FNE} by slightly extending the available arguments in single vector recovery, e.g., \cite{HYZ08}, given the set of measurements being finite, i.e., having $K<\infty$ measurements (in which case $\mathbb{R}^{N\times K}$ is locally compact).
 However, we stress that our below analysis requires neither of these additional assumptions.